EU faces fresh shortfall of AstraZeneca vaccine supplies

 AstraZeneca had initially agreed to supply three times as many doses in the first quarter, and 180 million doses in second quarter alone.

-The EU on Saturday sidestepped the issue of the number of AstraZeneca doses it was expecting and said: "We are aware that the company is experiencing supply issues and that discussions are on-going."
+The EU on Saturday sidestepped the issue of the number of AstraZeneca doses it was expecting.
+"We are aware that the company is experiencing supply issues and that discussions are on-going," it said.

-Thuringia was to receive 31,200 doses next week, but the number has been reduced to 9,600.
+Thuringia had been due to receive 31,200 doses next week, but the number has been reduced to 9,600.

 Ethiopia also gave out its first doses of vaccine on Saturday, as the health ministry warned of an "alarming" increase in Covid-19 cases there.